 Chain Emails with Money

-Another example of this type of pyramid scheme are chain mails.
+Another example of this type of pyramid scheme is chain mail.
 You probably came across them already.
-In this case, you receive an email asking to send other mails and a small amount to a list of people.
+In this case, you receive an email asking to send other emails and a small amount to a list of people.
 In this list, your name is at the bottom.
 As the list rolls, your name jumps on top.
 After that, you will start receiving money from multiple sources.
 You can even become a millionaire but risk a fraud conviction.

 Have you heard about the infamous ‘Call 1-900′ job scams?
 This type of scam isn’t really a job, but it’s a risk for job seekers.
 To put it simply, when you call one of these numbers, you unconsciously agree to pay the phone charge of the company.
 Usually, one scam center faxes out public opinion surveys or opportunities for courses and training.
 If you call the number to answer the questionnaire or have information, the only thing you can get out of it is an expensive phone bill.